 Antsy for spring?
 Move over winter blues, time for some green love without the wait.
+Grow your own sprouts with a handful of seeds and jars you already have at home.

 Growing your own sprouts is simple and a fabulous pick-me-up this time of year.
 You can get your hands on some seeds and watch them grow within days.
 Make the perfect stir-fry, salad fixings or spicy sandwich addition.

-Start with the basics such as Mung beans, other legumes, radishes and alfalfa.
+Start with the basics such as Mung beans, other legumes, radishes, and alfalfa.
 You can find some of these in the dry good section of your market and others at your hardware store or nursery.
 Experiment as you go.

 DIY Sprouting Jar and Seed Preparation